vq-pro/Kumojin/README.md

   to start/stop the backend process from the frontend automatically.
 For simplicity's sake, I set it up as a single project and a single Spring Boot application.
 This way the embedded Tomcat instance will serve both sides.

-* I have also selected to not use any JS framework, due to the simplicity of the functionality definition.
+* In true BDD/TDD fashion, I have selected to not use any JS framework, to deliver the simplest implementation that respects the present specifications.
 So straight JavaScript was used.